-For our next comparison of these two brokers, being able to trade the way you want is a must.
-Chase You Invest Trade provides its clients with Stock Trading and Mutual Funds while E*TRADE provides clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-When it comes to mutual funds, Chase You Invest Trade trails E*TRADE by 6,298 total mutual funds, with E*TRADE offering 8998 and Chase You Invest Trade offering 2700.
-Commission free ETFs can also be a nice plus, with Chase You Invest Trade falling behind E*TRADE, offering N/A commission free ETFs compared to E*TRADE's 270.
+Next to commission rates, being able to trade what you want is important.
+Chase You Invest Trade supports Stock Trading and Mutual Funds while E*TRADE supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+Looking at mutual funds, Chase You Invest Trade trails E*TRADE by 6,362 total mutual funds, with E*TRADE offering 9062 and Chase You Invest Trade offering 2700.

 Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
 Chase You Invest Trade nor E*TRADE offers virtual trading.
 Taking a look at mobile trading, Chase You Invest Trade offers the iPhone App and Android App while E*TRADE offers the iPhone App, iPad App and Android App.
 Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
 Checking Accounts, Savings Accounts and Debit Cards are offered by E*TRADE while Chase You Invest Trade offers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.

 Overall, between Chase You Invest Trade and E*TRADE, E*TRADE is the winner

 Chase You Invest Trade Review